-Best vegetables for type 2 diabetes
+Best vegetables for type 2 diabetes: Choices, benefits, and meal tips

 - celery

-It is worth remembering that the GI gives a relative value to each food item, and it does not refer to an amount of sugar.
-The glycemic load (GL) refers to how much a person will eat in a serving.
+It is important to note that the GI gives a relative value to each food item and does not refer to the specific sugar content.
+Glycemic load (GL) refers to how much glucose will enter the body in one serving of a food.

 - arugula